-Events Leading up to the Death
+Events Leading Up To The Death

-Aegon has been declared king by his mother and grandfather (Hand of the King) and now both sides are scrambling to gain the favour of the seven kingdoms of Westeros.
+Aegon has been declared king by his mother and grandfather (Hand of the King), and now both sides are scrambling to gain the favour of the seven kingdoms of Westeros.
 Both Aemond and Lucerys are sent by their mothers to Strom’s End in an attempt to convince Lord Borros Baratheon to join them, but he’s quick to send both of them away, warning them against violence in his home.

-Lucerys leaves Storm’s End on Arrax and Aemond, still wanting revenge for his missing eye, decides to go after them on Vhagar.
-The two fly into a storm and both begin to struggle with their dragons.
-In a moment of fear, Arrax spits fire at the ancient dragon, and Vhagar, who has had many years of war experience and won’t be disrespected by a smaller dragon is swift in taking out both the dragon and rider.
+Lucerys leaves Storm’s End on Arrax, and Aemond, still wanting revenge for his missing eye, decides to go after them on Vhagar.
+The two fly into a storm, and both begin to struggle with their dragons.
+In a moment of fear, Arrax spits fire at the ancient dragon, and Vhagar, who has had many years of war experience and won’t be disrespected by a smaller dragon, is swift in taking out both the dragon and rider.

 The Aftermath of Lucerys’ Death

-Rhaenyra, who up to this point has been doing what she can to keep Damon’s rage and thirst for war at bay, hears about her son’s death and it shatters her resolve.
+Rhaenyra, who, up to this point, has been doing what she can to keep Damon’s rage and thirst for war at bay, hears about her son’s death, and it shatters her resolve.
 She has lost her father to forces beyond her control, her daughter to a difficult pregnancy, and her throne to greedy relatives, but still, she has remained strong and done what she can to avoid bloodshed.
-This is the final straw in the build-up to the civil war and she is sure to bring down the rage of a grieving mother upon the greens and those who stand behind Alicent and her son.
+This is the final straw in the build-up to the civil war, and she is sure to bring down the rage of a grieving mother upon the greens and those who stand behind Alicent and her son.

 There has been a lot of talk about who is truly to blame for Lucerys’ death.
-Some blame Rhaenyra for sending her son out in the first place, others blame Lord Baratheon for not stopping a man who was clearly on the hunt, and a few blame Aemond for losing control of his dragon.
+Some blame Rhaenyra for sending her son out in the first place.
+Others blame Lord Baratheon for not stopping a man who was clearly on the hunt, and a few blame Aemond for losing control of his dragon.
 At the end of the day, Lucerys’ death in House of the Dragon was a result of nothing more than bad timing and an ill-tempered dragon.

 From onset Aemond was never friendly.
 The knife use Lucery used on his eye was Aemond’s.
 He has always wanted to kill Lucery and his brother out of jealousy and bitterness fed by their mother Alicent.
 The boy bears his grandfather’s heart.